eslint/eslint/docs/rules/spaced-comment.md

 * This rule can also take a 2nd option, an object with any of the following keys: `"exceptions"` and `"markers"`.

     * The `"exceptions"` value is an array of string patterns which are considered exceptions to the rule.
     Please note that exceptions are ignored if the first argument is `"never"`.
+It starts from the beginning of the line and checks untill the end of line or `*/` if its in same line

     ```
     "spaced-comment": ["error", "always", { "exceptions": ["-", "+"] }]